Snow and Ice Control Plan

 - Anti-icing chemicals will be applied to bridges and selected streets prior to freezing, icing, or other winter weather conditions.
 Application rates and timing will depend on current and forecast roadway temperatures, precipitation, and day of the week.
 Applications may be scheduled up to 72 hours in advance of events if conditions warrant.

-- Snow and ice response on primary routes will begin prior to the start of a forecast storm to prevent ice bonding.
-Response actions will be timed based on weather conditions, and pavement temperatures.
+- Snow and ice response on primary routes will begin prior to the start of a forecasted storm to prevent ice bonding.
+Response actions will be timed based on weather conditions and pavement temperatures.

 Public Works’ normal work shift is 7 a.m. to 3 p.m., Monday through Friday.
 If the snow and ice event is expected to arrive or continue past the normal end of the day, Public Works staff is split into A and B shifts.
 Each A and B shift generally works 12 hours, providing a 24-hour response capability with 14 snow plow trucks.